adamozh/moretasks/README.md

 # moreTasks
-A web app to manage day-to-day tasks.
+A task manager for your day-to-day tasks.